 Indonesia is one of the best countries to scuba dive in, both for learning to dive, like doing the Open Water course and also for the diversity of marine life you can see there.
 Nusa Lembongan boasts manta rays all year round and you would be extremely unlucky not to experience a dive or even a snorkel with a manta ray there.
 It also has some enjoyable drift dives and some dive sites with fairly healthy coral and a lot of frogfish!

-Dive with Thresher Sharks in Malapascua, Cebu – Philippines
+Best diving in the Philippines – Thresher Sharks in Malapascua, Cebu

 Scuba diving Richelieu Rock is arguably one of the best places to dive in Thailand.
 Not far from the Similan Islands or Koh Similan off the west coast of Thailand, it has lovely purple corals and a fairly good chance of whale sharks when in season.
 You can only visit during dry season, approximately October to May as this area and the Similan Islands are closed over the monsoon period.